RailsEventStore/ecommerce/README.md

 Many Rails conventions are not followed here.
 Usually there's a good reason for that.
 Trust us, but feel free to challenge our decisions.

+As for the local dev setup:

+- we use Makefile, so `make install` should simplify a lot
+- there's docker-compose in the rails_application, if you're into Docker

 Things worth knowing about:

 - Zeitwerk is not used here - you need to be explicit with requires